IS Comprehensive Review Policy

 Integrative Question

-Students planning to take the examination in a given semester must notify the Graduate Program Director through email by the Friday of the first week each semester.
+Students planning to take the examination in a given semester must notify the Graduate Program Director through email by the date given in the timeline below.
 All students taking the exam are given the same integrative question.
 This question is intentionally broad in order to allow each student a degree of latitude in answering the question.
 Each student is to answer the integrative question individually; that is, examinees are not to discuss the question or possible answers among themselves or with any faculty member.

 The answer to the integrative question must be original work and not contain material previously written by the students for other assignments (although past work can be cited).